instructure/canvas-lms/doc/working_with_webpack.md

 If you look at package.json, you can see there are 2 scripts for building your assets with webpack (webpack and webpack-production).
-If you want to include the translations (eg when you run webpack-production), make sure you've run "rake i18nliner:generate_js" first so translations are in place, webpack depends on those already existing.
+If you want to include the translations (e.g. when you run webpack-production), make sure you've run "rake i18nliner:generate_js" first so translations are in place, webpack depends on those already existing.
 You can use these scripts with "yarn run":